rathin5082/rathin5082.github.io/_posts/2021-12-25-my-second-post.md

 ---
 layout: post
-title: Introduction to Python
+title: Understanding Artificial Intelligence
 subtitle: Each post also has a subtitle
 categories: Python
 tags: [Python, intro, certificate]
 ---

-## Introduction to Python
+## Understanding Artificial Intelligence

 This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Python*